Zeb-0/General/Load_Balancer/notes.md

  ### Weighted scheduling algo.
  Work is assigned to the server according to the weight assigned to that server.
- The balaner calculates the % of the traffic to be sent to a particular server.
+ The balancer calculates the % of the traffic to be sent to a particular server.

  This algo is used when there is a `considerable difference in capabilities and specs` of different servers in the cluster.